cloudyuga/kubernetes201/ConfigMap and Secret Management/ConfigMap/README.md

 Lets create A services for Frontend and backend.

-Create the service for Frontend from following configuration file.
+- Create the services for Frontend and Backend from following configuration file.
 ```
 apiVersion: v1
 kind: Service